 This subsection provides a discussion of additional assumptions that were made and the input parameter values and ranges that were used in the development of table/plot set C.

-The HRR as a function of time for an ignition source in combination with a vertical stack of cable trays was calculated at 1minute intervals for the following ignition source-cable tray configurations:
+The HRR as a function of time for an ignition source in combination with a vertical stack of cable trays was calculated at 1-minute intervals for the following ignition source-cable tray configurations:

 Ignition source-cable tray HRR tables and plots were developed for all ignition sources listed in Table A5.1 of Attachment 5 to Appendix F.